-Holders of record of the Company's shares of Class A and Class C common stock as of the close of business on the record date, April 30, 2021, are entitled to receive notice of, and to vote at, the Annual Meeting.
-The outstanding shares of Class A and Class C common stock constitute the only classes of securities entitled to vote at the Annual Meeting and each share of Class A common stock entitles the holder to one vote and each share of Class C common stock entitles the holder to ten votes.
-There are three ways to authorize a proxy to vote the shares held by the holders of Class A common stock and Class C common stock:
+Holders of record of the Company's shares of Class A and Class C common stock as of the close of business on the record date, April 21, 2023, are entitled to receive notice of, and to vote at, the Annual Meeting.
+The outstanding shares of Class A and Class C common stock constitute the only classes of securities entitled to vote at the Annual Meeting and each share of Class A common stock entitles the holder to one vote and each share of Class C common stock entitles the holder to express the shares held by the holders of Class A common stock and Class C common stock entitles a proxy to vote the shares held by the holders of Class A common stock and Class C common stock:

-- Vote by Internet Holders of shares of Class A and Class C common stock can use the Internet at www.proxyvote.com to transmit voting instructions and for electronic delivery of information up until 11:59 p.m., Eastern Time on June 24, 2021.
-Such stockholders should have their proxy card in hand when they access the Company's website and follow the instructions to obtain their records and to create an electronic voting instruction form; - Vote by Telephone Stockholders located in the United States can authorize their proxy by touch-tone telephone by calling 1-800-690-6903 to transmit their voting instructions up until 11:59 p.m., Eastern Time on June 24, 2021.
+- 1. Vote by Internet Holders of shares of Class A and Class C common stock can use the Internet at www.proxyvote.com to transmit voting instructions and for electronic delivery of information up until 11:59 p.m., Eastern Time on June 22, 2023.
+Such stockholders should have their proxy card in hand when they access the Company's website and follow the instructions thereon to obtain their records and to create an electronic voting instruction form; - Vote by Telephone Stockholders located in the United States can authorize their proxy by touch-tone telephone by calling 1-800-690-6903 to transmit their voting instructions up until 11:59 p.m., Eastern Time on June 22, 2023.
 Stockholders should have their proxy card in hand when they call and then follow the instructions; or - 3.
 Vote by Mail Stockholders receiving proxy materials by mail may authorize a proxy by mail by signing and dating the proxy, then returning it in the postage-paid envelop that has been provided, or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, New York 11717.